 In many cases, when we think "opal", we think first of all of the superstitions that it stems from it, which are sometimes at a pejorative connotation.

-OPAL: Small technical sheet and manipulation advice
+The opal: Small technical sheet and handling advice

 – Opal crystalline formula: Sio2, NH2O.
 The opal is a hydrated silicon dioxide and has no crystal structure.